Agnicayana

 The Agnicayana (ati-rātra agni-cayana; lit. 'over-night piling up of the fire') or Athirathram (അതിരാത്രം) is a category of advanced Śrauta rituals.

-After one has established the routine of the twice-daily routine of Agnihotra offerings and biweekly dara-purna-masa offerings, one is eligible to perform the Agnistoma, the simplest soma rite.
+After one has established the routine of the twice-daily routine of Agnihotra offerings and biweekly darśa-purna-masa offerings (Full and New Moon rites), one is eligible to perform the Agnistoma, the simplest soma rite.
 After the agnistoma, one is eligible to perform more extensive soma rites and Agnicayana rites.
 There are various varieties of Agnicayana.

-Agnicayana continues to be performed in Kerala, Andhra.
+Agnicayana continues to be performed in Kerala.

 Overview

 The entire ritual takes twelve days to perform, in the course of which a great bird-shaped altar, the uttaravedi "northern altar" is built out of 1005 bricks.
 The liturgical text is in Chapters 20 through 25 of the Krishna Yajurveda.
 The immediate purpose of the Agnicayana is to build up for the sacrificer an immortal body that is permanently beyond the reach of the transitory nature of life, suffering and death that, according to this rite, characterizes man's mortal existence.

+The earliest known falcon-shaped vedi are dated to the period of Kuninda Kingdom, between 2nd century BCE and 2nd century CE, examples being discovered at Purola, Uttarkashi, and Kosambi, Kaushambi.